 Meniscus Tear Treatment - Houston, Beaumont, Cypress

-A meniscus tear is the most common knee injury in athletes, especially those involved in contact sports.
+A meniscus tear is the most common knee ligament injury in athletes, especially those involved in contact sports.
 A sudden bend or twist in your knee causes the meniscus to tear.
 This is a traumatic meniscus tear.
 Older adults are more prone to degenerative meniscal tears as the cartilage wears out and weakens with age.
 The two wedge-shaped cartilage pieces present between the thighbone and the shinbone are called menisci.
 They stabilize the knee joint and act as “shock absorbers.”

 How to Know If You Have a Meniscus Tear in Your Knee